 Hyperhydrosis is a condition associated with excessive sweat production, even when it’s not hot or the person is at rest.
 It can be most noted in the hands, feet, armpits and head.

-Sweaty scalp in babies
+Sweaty face in babies

 Babies who struggle to feed may also experience higher body temperatures.
 The close proximity of the baby’s body to the adult body can also increase body temperature, leading to increased sweat production.
 It is also important to remember that babies have an immature thermoregulation system, meaning they have a harder time to cool down or warm up to keep their body at around 36º C.